allsn/pokemon-battle/README.md

-# ruby-cli-template
+# Pokemon Battle CLI

-Use this repository as a template for your Ruby CLI (command line interface) project.
+A Ruby CLI (command line interface) app that simulates collecting and battling with Pokemon.

-- Ruby version: `3.2.1`
+## How to use
+Run ruby app.rb in the terminal